 To represent the Piety, more than by the iconography of the Middle Ages or of the Italian Renaissance, Michelangelo was inspired by an imagery very popular in Northern Europe that depicted the Virgin Mary with the face of an older woman with the body of Christ laid down from the cross on her lap.

-Michelangelo gave the topic an entirely new and overwhelming interpretation.
+Michelangelo gave the topic an entirely new and upsetting interpretation.

 He gave the Virgin a very youthful look, totally deviating from the tradition that represented an ageing Mary.